Beuant History, Family Crest & Coats of Arms

 Early Origins of the Beuant family

 The surname Beuant was first found in Pembrokeshire (Welsh: Sir Benfro), a county in south-west Wales, anciently part of the Welsh kingdom of Deheubarth.
 However, the family are also numerous in Shropshire.

 Early census records for Wales are rare so we should not be surprised to find that one of the first records was found as late as 1487, where Lewis ap-Owen, was listed in County of Cardigan.

 Early History of the Beuant family

-Another 188 words (13 lines of text) covering the years 1761, 1797 and 1704 are included under the topic Early Beuant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beuant research.
+Another 64 words (5 lines of text) covering the years 1761, 1797, 1704, 1575, 1624 and 1590 are included under the topic Early Beuant History in all our PDF Extended History products and printed products wherever possible.

 Beuant Spelling Variations

 Welsh surnames are relatively few in number, but they have an inordinately large number of spelling variations.
 There are many factors that explain the preponderance of Welsh variants, but the earliest is found during the Middle Ages when Welsh surnames came into use.
 Scribes and church officials recorded names as they sounded, which often resulted in a single person's name being inconsistently recorded over his lifetime.
 The transliteration of Welsh names into English also accounts for many of the spelling variations: the unique Brythonic Celtic language of the Welsh had many sounds the English language was incapable of accurately reproducing.
 It was also common for members of a same surname to change their names slightly, in order to signify a branch loyalty within the family, a religious adherence, or even patriotic affiliations.
 For all of these reasons, the many spelling variations of particular Welsh names are very important.
 The surname Beuant has occasionally been spelled Bowen, Bowne, Bowan, Bowin, Bowene, Bowane and many more.